arafatemin/arafatemin/README.md

 - 🤝 I'm helping someone by making this site [My Notes](https://arafatemin.com)

-- 👨‍💻 All of my projects are available at [arafatemin](https://github.com/arafatemin)

 - 📝 I regularly write articles on [ArafatEmin](https://arafatemin.com)

 - 💬 Ask me about **Selenium, Django**